undeadrice/InventoryManagement/README.md

 - FluentAssertions
 - NSubstitute

-You can find database connection string setting in UI projects appsettings
+You can find database connection string setting in Web projects appsettings

 Architecture used:
 Clean architecture with DDD approach